medusa-ui/documentation/docs/internals/at-startup-initialization.md

 Effectively this kicks off before each bean is initialized.

 In addition to routes, all the HTML files are also scanned for Refs and Fragments, so it is known up-front which fragments are relevant, saving time during rendering.

+We also scan all methods in controller classes for a Session object.
+If a Session object is present, we remember if the object is at the start or end of the method, so we can autowire it in ourselves.